daniel-dsouza/psychic-octo-giggle/Common-Issues-and-Solutions.md

 DXVK installation instructions are available on our wiki [here](https://github.com/starcitizen-lug/information-howtos/wiki/Performance-Tuning#dxvk-async).

-## Install button in the game's launcher does nothing, or Launch Game gets stuck at "launching..."
+## Install button does nothing when trying to install Star Citizen, or Launch Game gets stuck at "launching..."
 Launching Lutris in debug mode (`lutris -d`) will show a `KeyError: 'contentstatsid'` error.

 Check your Lutris version.
 This is fixed in v0.5.11. https://lutris.net/downloads